Clinical Mental Health Counseling - MCoun

 We encourage students to begin identifying sites that might be able to provide appropriate clinical skill-building and supervision early in their program.
 As our main campus is in Oregon, we have some connections to Oregon-based agencies.
 Students living outside of Oregon are responsible for identifying and securing their own practicum and internship sites.
 All field placement sites have to be approved by the Counseling Program.
 The program will work with students collaboratively to address issues related to practicum and internship placements.

 While the program does not compensate students financially for this part of your clinical training and education, students are welcome to seek compensation for internship hours.
-Students may use their current employment sites as practicum or internship sites with permission from the program coordinator if the assigned duties while interning: (a) are consistent with the goals of graduate-level School Counseling, (b) differ significantly from current/prior employment experience, (c) have been approved by the employer, and (d) meet the site requirements stipulated by OSU’s counseling program.
-In other words, students’ internships are designed to offer training and to build skills in the areas of intake, assessment, diagnosis, treatment and consultation.
+Students may use their current employment sites as practicum or internship sites with permission from the program coordinator if the assigned duties while interning: (a) are consistent with the goals of graduate-level Clinical Mental Health Counseling, (b) differ significantly from current/prior employment experience, (c) have been approved by the employer, and (d) meet the site requirements stipulated by OSU’s counseling program.
+In other words, students’ internships are designed to offer training and to build skills in the areas of intake, assessment, diagnosis, treatment, and consultation.

+Yes and no. As a graduate of a CACREP-accredited program, you will be eligible to begin working toward licensure in many states, and if you pass the NCE, you will be eligible to apply to the National Board of Certified Counselors (NBCC) upon completion of your degree for certification as a Nationally Certified Counselor (NCC); however, specific requirements for state licensure vary by state.
+Most states require counselor trainees to complete 2-3 years of supervised experience as registered interns, associate counselors, or under a limited permit before earning full licensure as licensed professional counselors (LPCs) or licensed mental health counselors (LMHCs).
+Some states (e.g., CA) also require additional coursework beyond the graduate degree in order to obtain a full license.
 Students are strongly encouraged to visit the State Board that handles licensure for the state(s) in which they wish to practice to learn about specific requirements.
 Please review the professional counseling licensure board relevant to you for detailed information on licensure requirements, policies, and application process.
 NBCC provides a listing of state licensure boards in the U.S. that you may contact directly.

 Supporting you throughout your degree